Vortex5Root/Vortex5Root/README.md

 Throughout my journey, I have worked on diverse projects.
 In 2018, I developed a GPT bot for an AI project related to POGO.
 This sparked my interest in artificial intelligence.
 I also faced challenges while working on TukTukAPP due to team issues.
 In 2019, I focused on networking database libraries, working with sockets and protocols.
 During this time, I discovered three undisclosed 0-day exploits in PHP, Teamspeak3, and networking.

-In 2020, I delved into Python networking skills using libraries like struct, scapy, and sockets.
+In 2020, I developed interests in Python networking skills such as using libraries like struct, scapy, and sockets.
 I also gained expertise in blockchain core development and even created a remake of phpMyAdmin.
 The following year, I further honed my hacking skills and embarked on a significant project named Hoax a new Network protocol.
 In 2022, I successfully completed various freelance projects, including Telegram selling bots and web pages.

 Despite facing setbacks, my passion for coding remains strong.
 I continuously explore new technologies and projects.
 As of August 2023, I am excited to begin working on the Champalimaud Center For the Unknown.